radio-astro-tools/statcont/README.md

 pip install https://github.com/radio-astro-tools/statcont/archive/master.zip
 ```

-If you are a GitHub user, you can clone STATCONT in your computer.
-Create a directory and move there, then type:
+You can also clone STATCONT in your computer from the GitHub repository.
+For this, create a directory and move there.
+Then type:

 ```
 git init